Chenguoz/Chenguoz.github.io/_pages/repositories.md

 ---
 layout: page
 permalink: /repositories/
-title: repositories
+title: Repositories
-description: Edit the `_data/repositories.yml` and change the `github_users` and `github_repos` lists to include your own GitHub profile and repositories.
+description: Feel free to dive into my projects and reach out if you’re interested in collaboration or just want to chat about the latest advancements in AI and machine learning.
+Together, we can push the boundaries of what’s possible!
 nav: true
 nav_order: 4
 ---